Laravel-Backpack/docs/4.0/getting-started-basics.md

 **Duration:** 5 minutes

 > **Are you already comfortable with Laravel?** In order to understand this series and make use of Backpack, you'll need to have a decent understanding of the Laravel framework.
-If you don't, please go ahead and [watch this excellent intro series on Laracasts](https://laracasts.com/series/laravel-from-scratch-2018) and accomodate yourself with Laravel first.
+If you don't, please go ahead and [watch this excellent intro series on Laracasts](https://laracasts.com/series/laravel-from-scratch-2018) and accommodate yourself with Laravel first.

 <a name="what-is-backpack"></a>